Ahamed-Safnas/MLflow-aws-connect/README.md

 ## Then set aws credentials
 aws configure

-#Finally
+#connect mlflow with s3
-mlflow server -h 0.0.0.0 --default-artifact-root s3://mlflow-tracking-buc25 --allowed-hosts *
+mlflow server -h 0.0.0.0 --default-artifact-root s3://mlflow-tracking-buc25 --allowed-hosts "*"

+#Set EC2 security
-#open Public IPv4 DNS to the port 5000
+open Public IPv4 DNS to the port 5000

 #set uri in your local terminal and in your code